OpenNTI/nti.app.products.courseware/docs/archiveformat.rst

       - Description
     * - service
       - string
-      - the service hosting the video one of 'kaltura', 'vimeo', 'wistia', 'youtube'
+      - The service hosting the video; either 'kaltura,' 'vimeo,' 'wistia,' or 'youtube'
     * - source
       - string
-      - the service specific id
+      - The service-specific ID

-To generate the video src combine the source with the service's base URL
+To generate the video src, combine the source with the service's base URL

 .. note:: Youtube